 2. Make sure your phone has an application to encrypt all stored data.
 Then, use it to protect sensitive messages from your bank and pictures of valid checks.

 3. Set up your phone to encrypt data.
 Photos of checks and other sensitive banking data may be stored on your phone’s memory expansion card.
 Even if the phone itself is secured with encryption, the card probably isn’t.
 Note that older phones may not have enough power to run encryption software.
-Learn how to secure a BlackBerry here. iPhone users click here.
+Learn how to secure an iPhone users click here.

 4. Download anti-virus software and enable firewall protection for your cell phone.
 Make sure to update it regularly.
 Take note: Failing to update software is like being a member of a gym and not working out–looks good, sounds good, but does nothing for you.